caplena/knowledge-base/docs/07-01-Insight-Chat.md

 The Insight Chat is an AI-powered feature in Caplena that allows you to interact with your data using natural language.
 It simplifies analysis by providing instant responses, visualizations, and summaries, making it easy to uncover actionable insights.

+### Why Use Insight Chat?
+It streamlines data analysis, enabling faster decisions and more customer-focused strategies to improve satisfaction and efficiency.

 ### How to Access Insight Chat
 1. Navigate to a project with **NPS or satisfaction scores**.*Currently, Insight Chat works only with projects that have a score column (e.g., NPS or similar satisfaction metrics).*